-- 1. a description of each parcel of real property receiving the miscellaneous extended service; - 2. the basic service charge; - 3. the estimated amount of the service charge for each parcel for such year; and - 4. a parcel list identifying each parcel receiving services that allows parcel owners to find their property on the list and determine the proposed charge.
+- 1. A description of each parcel of real property receiving the miscellaneous extended service; - 2.
+The basic service charge; - 3.
+The estimated amount of the service charge for each parcel for such year; and - 4.
+A parcel list identifying each parcel receiving services that allows parcel owners to find their property on the list and determine the proposed charge.

-This annual report also includes the following additional information to allow the reader to better understand what services are being paid for, what is the total annual cost for the services provided, and how the cost of services are spread to each individual parcel:
+This annual report also includes an estimate of annual costs and the method of apportionment as additional information to allow the reader to better understand what services are being paid for, what is the total annual cost for the services provided, and how the cost of services is spread to each individual parcel.